 Iowa Statute of Limitations for Sexual Abuse & Assault

 Iowa removed the criminal statute of limitations in 2021, but has done very little to improve upon its civil statute of limitations and has passed no revival window allowing older claims of child sexual abuse to be brought against an abuser.

 Criminal Statute of Limitations Laws for Iowa

 In May of 2021, Iowa eliminated the statute of limitations (SOLs) for felony child sex abuse crimes.
-Child USA, who has evaluated every state based on their criminal statute of limitation laws, gave Iowa a Criminal SOL score of 5, on a 1-5 scale, where 5 is the highest.
-A score of 5 is defined full elimination for all felonies and misdemeanors.
+Child USA, who has evaluated every state based on their criminal statute of limitations laws, gave Iowa a Criminal SOL letter grade of A, on the traditional A-F scale, where A is the best.
+A letter grade of A is defined full elimination for all felonies and misdemeanors.